apokryphus/advanced-combat-system/README.md

 ## Updating the mod:
 - Run the automatic installer again, or go into **mods\mod_ACS** , click on the file **CLICK_ME_TO_UPDATE.bat**, and follow its instructions.

-# PREFACE

-  A lot of videos on this page.
-Give them a moment to load, or else right click the video and open in new tab to load it faster.

-  The best way to enjoy this mod to its fullest extent is to install every mod you can find that increases difficulty in The Witcher 3.
-This mod does some things that help with this, like the taunt system.

-  [Aeltoth's Random Encounters Reworked](https://github.com/Aelto/tw3-random-encounters-reworked) is a good place to start.

-  All extra NPC animations and abilities included within this mod are able to cancel each other out.

-  This is by design, since some NPC animations are way too long to be properly used in combat without this feature.

-  It is highly encouraged to use this feature as much as you can.

-  It is also highly encouraged to alternate between light and heavy attacks, as well as switch signs often, since there are systems built around this way of playing.

-  Of course, you are more than welcome to disregard whatever I just said and play the game however you want.

 <div align="center">

 # INDEX